hamedusman/hamedusman.github.io/index.md

 description: Hamed Usman is an instructor of operations and supply chain management at a university.
 keywords: hanedusman, hamed usman, hamed, usman, operations management, supply chain management, logistics, scm
 ---
 <div class="headline">Hello!
 I am an instructor of operations and supply chain management at a university.
-For more information, please see my <a href="https://www.linkedin.com/in/hamedusman" target="_blank" rel="noopener noreferrer">Linkedin&#x29c9;</a>.</div>
+For more information, see my <a href="https://www.linkedin.com/in/hamedusman" target="_blank" rel="noopener noreferrer">LinkedIn &#x29c9;</a>.</div>
 <div class="imgntxt">
  <div class="myimg">
   <img src="../assets/hamedusman.svg" width="60" height="60">